ctlcltd/e2-sat-editor/ROADMAP.md

 ## Multi-windowed GUI

-Multi-windowed GUI to allow multiple software session and multiple window and drag tab from one session to another.
+Multi-windowed GUI allow multiple software session and multiple window and drag tab from one session to another.

 Need to extend: `QTabWidget`, `QTabBar`, `QStackedWidget` to make Drag and Drop of tabs and widgets possible.